The Canine Rehabilitation

 Canine Rehabilitation Assistant as the second

-An open-book, take-home final exam is given at the end of each class.
+An open-book, take-home final exam is given at the end of each module.
 Students

 have 30 days to complete each exam, and collaboration with fellow classmates